angelromarco04/MyNotes/CS/OS/data/55_systemImp.md

 - Time (2B) & Date (2B)
 - First block number (2B)
 - Size (4B)
-### UNIX folder implementation:
+### UNIX Implementation:
 - FDB resides in a specific area and is called i-node.
 - Each i-node is identified by a integer (file ID).
 - i-node example:
 	- i-node number (2B)
 	- File name (14B)

 ---
 ## Free space management

+- We must know which blocks are free.
+### Linked List
+- Each free block stores the block number of the next free block.
+- Only the block number of the first block is required.

+### Bits Map

 ---